lorek/MC_test1/README.md

 The output is typically displayed on screen, and figures are also saved as `.pdf` files in a subdirectory called `results/`.
 This folder is created automatically if it does not exist.

 Most scripts support command-line arguments that allow you to explore different settings.
-To see the available options use flag `--help`, e.g., run:
+To see the available options use the `--help` flag, e.g., run:

 ```bash
 python ch5_strat_sampling_pi.py --help